 Dr. Jochen Papenbrock has more than 10 years of experience in management and technology consulting in the financial industry.
 He is an expert in quantitative modeling, Data Science and AI.
 He has invented, developed and operationalised several FinTech solutions.
 He is CEO/Founder of Firamis and earned his doctorate and degree in business engineering at Karlsruhe Institute of Technology (KIT).

-Thomas Raffinot is the Co-Founder and Managing Partner at Millesime IS and a lecturer at the University Paris Dauphine.
+Thomas Raffinot is Head of Quantitative Macro-Strategy at Silex IP and a lecturer at the University Paris Dauphine.
 He has more than 15 years of experience in the asset management industry, both as a strategist and economist.
 He focuses on tactical and strategic asset allocation to translate macroeconomic and policy factors into tailored investment strategies.
 He writes extensively on monetary policy, asset allocation issues, investment opportunities and risks.

 Stefan Roßbach is the co-founder and member of the board of directors of TME AG, as well as the chairman of TME Institute.
 Before co-founded TME AG, the experienced banker demonstrated his expertise by working for international consultancy firms, where he inter alia built up the advisory business for Retail Banking of IMG St. Gallen in Germany.
 With his experience of over 20 years in the financial services industry, he is an expert in Digital Banking with focuses on the development of innovative business models and solutions in the field of Direct Banking and Digital Wealth Management.